dotnet/csharplang/proposals/low-level-struct-improvements.md

     - Any `static` member or constructor on a `struct`

 #### RefFieldEscapes
-Methods that return `ref struct` that capture `ref` parameters must declare that they do so.
+Methods that return `ref struct` that capture `ref` parameters as fields must declare that they do so.
 Otherwise it would violate our [compat requirements](#compat-considerations).
 This will be done by annotating such methods with `System.Runtime.CompilerServices.RefFieldEscapesAttribute`.

 This attribute can be applied to methods, constructors and operators.
 Applying to any other member will be an error.

-The semantics of this attribute, and how it impacts span safety, are described [above](#ref-fields-escape)
+The semantics of this attribute, and how it impacts span safety rules, are described [above](#ref-fields-escape)

 #### DoesNotEscape
 One source of repeated friction in low level code is the default escape for parameters is permissive.
 They are *safe-to-escape* to the *calling method* and in the case of `ref` parameters also *ref-safe-to-escape* to the *calling method*.
 These are sensible defaults because it lines up with the coding patterns of .NET as a whole.
 In low level code though there is a larger use of `ref` and `ref struct` and these defaults can cause friction with other parts of the span safet rules.